-We are now trying to promote the device so that it can be developed on a larger scale.
 This year, the results of early cases using the Tydeman Tube have been published, with positive results.
-We are now hoping to receive funding to expand the use of the device.
+A company, Clinical Innovations, are interested in developing the device and we are now hoping to receive funding to take this forward.

 This study takes place in a Tommy's centre and is funded by Tommy's and Guy's and St Thomas' Charity Innovations StreamHide details